spyduck007/LogAnalyzer/README.md

 ## Motivation

 This project was built to better understand how intrusion detection systems reason about behavior when working with imperfect data.
 Throughout the project, the focus was on making design decisions explicit, testing assumptions against real traffic, and prioritizing interpretability over complexity.

+It also reflects lessons from years of playing CTFs: the best teams win by spotting behavioral patterns quickly, not by throwing heavyweight tooling at the problem.
+Translating that mindset into an analyst-friendly pipeline was the driving force behind every design choice here.

 ---